-- 14.1 Confidentiality of Employees' Personal Information.
-Personal and medical information regarding employees, including information stored in electronic form, will be maintained, accessed, and used in a confidential manner.
-The University will not release employees' personal information to third parties, including disclosures via the Internet, to the extent that disclosure would violate an employee's right to privacy as defined by RCW 42.56.050, unless disclosure is compelled by the University's legal obligations or by court order. - 14.2 Requests for Employee Personal Information.
-The University will promptly notify affected employees when it receives a request by a third party to release confidential, personal information about an employee, including personal information related to the employee's job performance contained in the employee's official personnel file, or when the University proposes to release such information on its own initiative.
+14.1 Confidentiality of Employees' Personal Information.
+Personal and medical information maintained in University records, including information stored in electronic form, will be maintained, accessed, and used in a confidential manner.
+The University will comply with RCW 42.56.230 (3) and 42.56.250 and will not release personal information to third parties, including disclosures via the Internet, to the extent that disclosure would violate an employee's right to privacy as defined by RCW 42.56.050, unless disclosure is otherwise compelled by the University's legal obligations or by court order.

+- 14.2 Requests for Employee Personal Information.
+The University will promptly notify affected employees when it receives a request by a third party to release confidential, personal information, including personal information related to the employee's job performance contained in the employee's official personnel file, or when the University proposes to release such information on its own initiative.
 Affected employees will be provided with seventy-two (72) hours following the notice to consult with the University's Public Records Officer or designee regarding the potential disclosure.
 Following consultation, the employee will be permitted an additional seven (7) calendar days, unless a longer period is mutually agreed, in which to seek a legal order precluding the disclosure.
 Where the information proposed for release would affect a group of employees, the employer will also provide the Union with written notice of the request. - 14.3 Protection of Social Security Numbers.
 The University will not use employees' social security numbers except as permitted by law.
 Social security numbers will not be requested or required on timesheets, leave slips or other routine University forms unrelated to payroll or benefits.
 The University will redact employees' social security numbers from any document produced pursuant to a Public Disclosure Act request. - 14.4 Compliance With University Confidentiality Expectations.
 Employees will comply with the University's confidentiality expectations with respect to information disclosed to them in the course of their job duties.
 The University will notify employees of these expectations and conduct training as appropriate for employees exposed to confidential information.